NiSHUOP/clients-management/README.md

 - **Firebase**: Serves as the backend to handle data storage and authentication.
 - **CRUD Operations**: Allows creating, reading, updating, and deleting client data.
 - **Toastify**: Provides relevant and user-friendly alerts for different operations performed on the data.
+- **Bootstrap**: Helps with the responsiveness of container and form arrangements.

 ## Technologies Used